wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 For an automatic installation through WordPress:

 1. Go to the "Plugins" menu in your left sidebar, and click "Add New" link.
-2. Search for 'Share Buttons & Analytics by GetSocial'
+2. Search for 'Share Buttons by GetSocial'
 3. Click 'Install Now' and activate the plugin
 4. On the left bar a menu item 'GetSocial' will appear.